|Title:||Face to face with the danger|

 „That’s the age old adage that music is an outlet but that isn’t the case for me personally.
 I don’t do well with vices.
 I’ve never done a drug nor took a drink of alcohol and music is not some alternative to that high.
 I’ve said before and believe that anyone who creates art as a form of therapy is lost and doing the art world an injustice.
 Anyone who creates art as therapy and sells it is selfish.
 All of this undermines the true artist.“

-What counts mostly for you in making music with the band?
+What counts most for you in making music with King 810?
 Working down your aggressions?

 „I’m a writer and a story teller first and foremost and that’s my concern.
 I want to tell stories the best I can to the people that want to hear them.“